wp-plugins/wordpress-form-manager/readme.txt

 Subtitles and notes can also be added to the form in any location.

-If you are familiar with regular expessions, adding new validation types can be done quickly by editing the 'settings.php' file in the Form Manager plugin's directory.
+If you are familiar with regular expessions, adding new validation types can be done quickly by editing the 'settings.php' file in the plugin's directory.

 == Installation ==